 I can’t even tell you how much I love this time of year in the Pacific Northwest.
 Warm days.
 Cool nights.
 And the berries.
 Oh, the berries…

 One of our favorite local picking spots is Sleight’s.
-The field is huge, the owners are relaxed, and at well under $1 a pound, the price is unbeatable.
+The field is huge, the owners are relaxed, and their prices are unbeatable.
 If you haven’t had a chance to pick strawberries yet, call around!
 You should be able to find several that are still open for U-Pick.

 Tri-County Farm Fresh Produce: Clackamas, Multnomah, and Washington county information